 Cue from OnePlus

-If the mention of Google is to be believed about the release of Pixel 3a and Pixel 4, both the devices are good enough and it might also mean that the company would be releasing more phones every year than it has done before, similar to the release of OnePlus.
+If the mention of Google is to be believed about the release of Pixel 3a and Pixel 4, both the devices are good enough and it might also mean that the company would be releasing more phones every year than it has done before, similar to the release of OnePlus 7 series earlier this year, and now the 7T series.
 The company may edge in on those smartphones with high-priced features and to do this, they may offer the standard model in the second quarter of this year and the premium model by the fourth quarter.
 Even though it seems that the cost of Google Pixel 4 is going to be much higher than its predecessors, the company may refrain from making the upward movements as far as the price of the device is concerned.

 The final word

-As the month of October approaches near, the Google Pixel 4 might be the new device that may compete with the likes of iPhone XS, Galaxy S10, Note 10 and the rest in the line.
-Whether it is the in-display cameras, the multi-camera set up or the fingerprint scanner, there is no better way to make Google Pixel 4 more unique.
+As the launch date of 15th October approaches near, Google Pixel 4 might be the new device that may compete with the likes of iPhone XS, Galaxy S10, Note 10 and the rest in the line.
+Whether it is the radar-based motion-sensing technology, the multi-camera setup or the fingerprint scanner, there is no better way to make Google Pixel 4 more unique.
 Probably, Google will always have those fans who prefer to buy the Pixel devices, but the company might need to steal a bit of market share to deal with stiff competition.